winitzki/scall/tutorial/programming_dhall.md

   let test3 = assert : laws.assoc_law
   in True
 ```
-Although the Dhall interpreter is quite limited in symbolic reasoning with equations, the code for the `Reader` and `Continuation` monads contains only functions and function applications.
+Although the Dhall interpreter is quite limited in symbolic reasoning, the code for the `Reader` and `Continuation` monads is simple enough and contains only functions and function applications.
-In those cases, Dhall can perform the argument substitutions that are sufficient to verify the laws.
+In those cases, Dhall can perform the argument substitutions needed to verify the laws.

 Let us also try verifying the laws of the `State` monad: